 Time: 12 pm MST, 2 PM EST

 Teaching patients to cooperate in their care doesn’t always mean training consent behaviours.
-Animals can learn to make positive association with veterinary procedures and care using food and non-food distraction.
-In this presentation attendees will learn the importance of observing body language, use our own body language in a manner that prevents and alleviates fear, anxiety, and stress and how to practically apply distraction techniques.
+Animals can learn to make positive associations with veterinary procedures and care using food and non-food distraction.
+In this presentation, attendees will learn the importance of observing body language, use our own body language in a manner that prevents and alleviates fear, anxiety, and stress and how to practically apply distraction techniques.

 Cooperative Care in Action: Case Studies and Panel Discussion with Jessica Benoit and Tabitha Kucera

-Putting it all together.
+Putting it all together!
 Join us for an in-depth look into 6 case studies featuring both canine and feline patients working through cooperative care training and behaviour modification.
-Questions and discussion will follow with Tabitha Kucera and Jessica Benoi
+Questions and discussion will follow with Tabitha Kucera and Jessica Benoit.